Law with Management

 - Benefit from strong industry links to help develop your skills in real-world situations

 - Work/industrial placement opportunity

 - International students can apply

-As a graduate with high level legal and business skills you will be equipped for career success in any corporate, business, public service or third sector employment.
+As a graduate with high level legal and business skills, if a career in the legal profession is not your ultimate goal, your employability will be strengthened by exposure to the key principles of business and entrepreneurship and you will be equipped for career success in any corporate, business, public service or third sector employment.

 This degree is also offered with a Foundation Year, visit www.salford.ac.uk/ug-courses/business-foundation-year for details.

 The challenge for legal students is always to follow your passion.
 Employers in the legal world are looking for people who can demonstrate their commitment to the job they are applying for.
 You need to find a niche you’re interested in and pursue that.Nazir Afzal OBE, Chief Crown Prosecutor for the North East, speaking at the Salford Law School Annual Lecture 2012